 The three patterns of the present values shown in Chart 8 are similar.
 Under all three sets of assumptions, the net cash flow estimates are negative in all years of the 75-year projection period.
-The net cash flow estimates corresponding to all three sets of assumptions decrease rapidly into the 2030s and then begin to increase (become less negative) around 2040.
-Therefore, in terms of today's investment dollar, annual OASDI net cash flow, although still negative, begins to increase at that time.
-Under all three sets of assumptions, net cash flows have another period of decreasing present values in years 2052-2074 before again increasing through 2097.
+The net cash flow estimates corresponding to all three sets of assumptions decrease rapidly into the 2030s, generally continue decreasing through 2075, and then increase (become less negative) in 2076 through 2098.
+Therefore, in terms of today's investment dollar, annual OASDI net cash flow, although still negative, begins to increase in 2076.

-Immigration generally occurs at relatively young adult ages, so there is no significant effect on beneficiaries (and, therefore, on benefits) in the early years of the projection period, but the effect on the numbers of workers (and, therefore, on payroll tax income) is immediate.
+Immigration generally occurs at relatively young adult ages, so there is no significant effect on the numbers of beneficiaries who are legally entitled to benefits (and, therefore, on benefits paid) in the early years of the projection period, but the effect on the numbers of workers (and, therefore, on payroll tax income) is immediate.
 Therefore, even in the early years of the projection period, the present values, year by year, are generally higher (i.e., less negative in later years) for higher net annual immigration.
 However, benefits paid in a given year to earlier immigrant cohorts of the projection period eventually offset the increased payroll taxes for that year.
 Therefore, the present values based on the three assumptions about net annual immigration become more similar at the end of the projection period.

-Real Wage Growth - The annual real wage growth is the average annual real growth rate in the average wage in OASDI covered employment from 2032 to 2097.
+Real Wage Growth - The annual real wage growth is the average annual real growth rate in the average wage in OASDI covered employment from 2033 to 2098.
 Table 4 shows the present values of the estimated excess of OASDI income over cost for the 75-year period, using various assumptions about real wage growth.
-These assumptions are that the average annual real growth rate will be 0.54, 1.14, and 1.74 percent.
-The intermediate assumption in the 2023 Trustees Report is 1.14 percent.
+These assumptions are that the average annual real growth rate will be 0.53, 1.14, and 1.74 percent.
+The intermediate assumption in the 2024 Trustees Report is 1.14 percent.

-Table 4 demonstrates that if the average real wage growth were changed from 1.14 percent, the Trustees' intermediate assumption, to 0.54 percent, the shortfall for the period of estimated OASDI income relative to cost would increase to \$28,173 billion from \$25,252 billion; if the average real wage growth were changed from 1.14 to 1.74 percent, the shortfall would decrease to \$20,708 billion.
+Table 4 demonstrates that if the average real wage growth were changed from 1.14 percent, the Trustees' intermediate assumption, to 0.53 percent, the shortfall for the period of estimated OASDI income relative to cost would increase to \$28,406 billion from \$25,406 billion; if the average real wage growth were changed from 1.14 to 1.74 percent, the shortfall would decrease to \$20,492 billion.

 Table 4: Present Value of Estimated Excess of OASDI Income over Cost

 With Various Real Wage Growth Assumptions

-Valuation Period: 2023-2097
+Valuation Period: 2024-2098

-Average Annual Real Wage Growth (from 2032 to 2097) 0.54 Percent 1.14 Percent 1.74 Percent Present Value of Estimated Excess (Dollars in Billions) \$(28,173) \$(25,252) \$(20,708)
+Average Annual Real Wage Growth (from 2033 to 2098) 0.53 Percent 1.14 Percent 1.74 Percent Present Value of Estimated Excess (Dollars in Billions) \$(28,406) \$(25,406) \$(20,492)